Pradeeepkumar-pk/SQL-Sub-Queries-/README.md

 ## 💡 Usage
 1. Ensure the `librarydb` schema and tables exist.
-2. Run `library_subqueries.sql` to see examples of different subqueries.
+2. Run `SubQueries.sql` to see examples of different subqueries.